 Leslie has over 20 years of experience in both non-profit and corporate accounting.
 A longtime local of the Pacific Northwest, Leslie graduated with a Bachelor’s in Business from University of Portland majoring in accounting.
 She enjoys providing excellent but affordable accounting and bookkeeping support to local charities and helping people find unique ways to reach their gift giving goals.
 Being part of the team at GSM, helping promote God’s work all over the world, gives her great satisfaction.
 Outside of work, Leslie enjoys spending time with her two daughters and dog and is actively involved in a Christian scouting group for kids and teens.

-Jenna worked as our front desk manager this summer, and is now transitioning to a new role at GSM as donor relations.
-She will be with us through January until she finishes out her J-1 Visa.
+Jenna worked as our front desk manager this summer, and is now transitioning to a new role at GSM as Development Coordinator.
 You might not hear it from her accent, but she grew up in the Netherlands.
 She got her Bachelor’s Degree in American Studies and is a big Constitutional Law geek.
 Being a life-long Young Life volunteer and staffer, she especially has interest in discipling and mentoring young teens through trauma, and thus loves the work Good Samaritan Ministries does.
 Having an interdisciplinary background in many different offices, from the US Capitol to several different businesses and non-profits, she is thrilled to now support the Good Samaritan Ministries team by taking the lead on fundraising.
 In her free time she likes to travel as often as possible and she enjoys the outdoors with camping and hiking.

 Romy Ahounou – Finance & Bookkeeping Associate